adamnoto/bali/README.md

 ### First things first: defining rules

-Rule in Bali is the law determining whether a user (called 'subtarget') can specific operation on a target (which is your resource).
+Rule in Bali is the law determining whether a user (called `subtarget`) can do or perform specific operation on a target (which is your resource/model).

 ```ruby
   Bali.map_rules do